 The idea of building a powerful personal brand can be overwhelming.
 Again, there’s only so much time in the day, and if you don’t already have personal brand infrastructure (e.g., a blog, a podcast, a monthly recurring column in a third party publication) in place, it’s hard to know how and where to start.

 Here’s an idea to get you going: Think about an issue that you’re well-versed in, that impacts businesses in an industry that you’d like to target, and develop a short “keynote” presentation around it.
 Reach out to 10 businesses located within a relatively close proximity to where you’re based.
 Offer to give the presentation, for free, with no strings attached.
 A few will take you up on the offer.
 Most won’t.
 But the generosity of your offer will put you on all of their radar screens so that the next time an issue comes up related to the topic, you’ll at least be in the game.

-You may be thinking (and you’d be right) that the personal brand building activity I just described isn’t scalable.
+You may be thinking (and you’d be right) that the activity is described to grow your personal brand isn’t scalable.
 It takes time to prepare and give a presentation, and the ROI is uncertain.
 It’s not that my advice is contradictory, it’s just that before you reach scale, you need to build an infrastructure.
 And to build an infrastructure, you need to start building.

 Move at lightning speed in the short-term.
 Deploy patience over the long-term.
-That’s the way to scale your business development by growing your personal brand.
+That’s the way to scale your business development by focusing on tactics that grow your personal brand.